The behavioral approach employed by leaders to influence, motivate, and direct their followers

 Transformational leadership is all about transforming the business or groups by inspiring team members to keep increasing their bar and achieve what they never thought they were capable of.
 Transformational leaders expect the best out of their team and push them consistently until their work, lives, and businesses go through a transformation or considerable improvement.

 Transformational leadership is about cultivating change in organizations and people.
-The transformation is done through motivating team members to go beyond their comfort zone and achieve much more than their perceived capabilities.
+The transformation is done by motivating team members to go beyond their comfort zone and achieve much more than their perceived capabilities.
 To be effective, transformational leaders should possess high levels of integrity, emotional intelligence, a shared vision of the future, empathy, and good communication skills.

 Such a style of leadership is often associated with high growth-oriented organizations that push boundaries in innovation and productivity.
 Practically, such leaders tend to give employees tasks that grow in difficulty and deadlines that keep getting tighter as time progresses.